jasonstolaruk/CurryMUD/cheatsheet/CurryMUD cheatsheet.md

 cases you need not type the entire name of an item, a character, a command, or a help article.

+## Random Names

+In channel communications, randomly chosen nouns identify characters with whom you have not established a telepathic link.
+These "random names" are easily distinguished by the fact that they always start with a lowercase letter and appear underlined.
+See `help randomnames` for more info.

 ## Listing And Examining Things

 Command | Example | Result